VikasMeshram2708/SlamBook/README.md

 # Make backedn talk to our client side

-* [x] using fetch for making http request to our backend
+* [x] using fetch for making http request to our backend.

-* [x] Sign Up api testing with client side success
+* [x] Sign Up api testing with client side success.

+* [x] Sign In api testing with client side success.

+* [x] Clear the form when user hits the button.

+* [x] Sign the token when the user is logged in.

+* [x] When the user is not logged in show Sign Up and Sign In button.

+* [x]  When the user is logged in show Logout Button.

+* [x] When the user hits the Logout button clear the localstorage.

+* [x] Don't show the profile link on navbar unless the user is logged in.

+* [x] Prevent the user form directly going to profile page.

+* [] Enable Browser side validtions.